 It’s actually funny when you think about the fact that hospitals let us all leave with newborn babies and most of the time, we really don’t actually know what we are doing.
 We get home, stare at them in absolute wonder, and then that feeling of, “Now what do we do?” starts to set in.
-We know the basics – feed them, make sure they get sleep, and snuggle and love them up.
-But HOW?
 How often should a baby sleep?
 How often does my baby eat?
 Should my baby have a feeding schedule?
 What do I do when they cry?

 Establishing a feeding schedule for a baby is one of the most important steps you will take in building the foundation of behavior management in your home.

 Helping families as an infant sleep coach was so rewarding for me because they could feel the peace in their homes so quickly.

 When they realized that YES their baby did need a feeding schedule and a sleep schedule and that those two things could literally turn the disarray they were feeling in their home around into a feeling of peace and love – well, it was magical.
 There are a lot of misconceptions about breastfeeding, that doesn’t mean you have to fall prey to them!